 Aging is a phenomenon even the toughest of men can only hold off for so long.
-Ultimately, it’ll always catch up.
-Some men value their chest hair as essential to their masculinity and even youth.
 That begs the question, does chest hair go gray?

 Yes, chest hair does go gray.
 As with other types of hair, over time it becomes less and less likely to regrow with pigment.
-It can be difficult to predict when chest hair will start going gray, as it may not be the same time as your scalp hair does.
-Genetics does play a role, however.
-Many men do turn to dyeing their chest hair in order to reclaim some youth.
+It can be difficult to predict when chest hair will start going gray, as it may not be at the same time as your scalp hair does.

 The stereotype that men age well does hold truth.
 When embraced, it’s not hard to look distinguished.
 But if you were keen to ditch those grays, you do have options.

 Disclaimer – Please note that this is an opinion-based style and grooming blog.
 The content is not professional or personalized advice.
 If you do have concerns about an unnatural rate or distribution of greying chest hair, be sure to see a clinician.

 Based on our reading, a hair strand doesn’t lose its color once it’s set.